Confessing with Our Bodies

 Dr. Anthony Bolkema serves as the pastor of worship and ministry at First Reformed Church in South Holland, Illinois.
 Anthony’s heart as a worship pastor is to plan and lead liturgies that are biblically based, spiritually formative, missionally oriented, and appropriately contextualized.
 Anthony and his wife, Kim, have five children, and they greatly enjoy living, working, and worshiping together in South Holland.

-Reformed Worship 150 © December 2023 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 150 © December 2023, Calvin Institute of Christian Worship.
 Used by permission.